Alframtor/alframtor.github.io/src/content/blog/NGS.md

 ### Methodology

-The analysis was performed entirely on the Galaxy Europe platform ($\text{usegalaxy.eu}$), following a standard exome sequencing pipeline:
+The analysis was performed entirely on the **Galaxy Europe platform** (usegalaxy.eu), following a standard exome sequencing pipeline:

 ##### 1. Data loading and preparation